 The Domostroi: Rules for Russian Households in the Time of Ivan the Terrible, edited and translated by Carolyn Johnston Pouncy, Cornell University Press: Ithaca 1994.
 A Russian household management manual, most of which is probably from the 16th century, including a few recipes and a good deal of information about food.

-Rudolf Grewe, An Early XIII Century Northern-European Cookbook in Proceedings of A Conference on Current Research in Culinary History: Sources, Topics, and Methods.
+Rudolf Grewe, “An Early XIII Century Northern-European Cookbook,” in Proceedings of A Conference on Current Research in Culinary History: Sources, Topics, and Methods.
 Published by the Culinary Historians of Boston, 1986.
 This is an article attempting to reconstruct the lost original from which several surviving manuscripts, including the one we refer to as “A selection from An Old Icelandic Medical Miscelleny,” descend.

 A Selection From An Old Icelandic Medical Miscelleny, ed.
 Henning Larson, Oslo, 1931.
 For a more recent edition, see Grewe.

 Mappae Clavicula: a Little Key to the World of Medieval Techniques, tr.
 Cyril Stanley Smith and John G. Hawthorne, Transactions of the American Philosophical Society, Philadelphia, 1974.
-This is a collection of technical recipes which includes three candy recipes; the manuscript translated here dates to the 12th c but there are earlier versions with fewer recipes going back to the 9th c.
+This is a collection of technical recipes which includes three candy recipes; the manuscript translated here dates to the 12th c. but there are earlier versions with fewer recipes going back to the 9th c.

 ‡: Petits Propos Culinaires is an international journal on food, food history, cookery and cookery books.
+See: http://rdeh.tripod.com/

 Ingredients